Aarhus University By-laws

 1. Ensuring the development of ideas, quality, transparency and legitimacy in all decisions concerning academic issues.

-2. Participation in the appointment of members of the appointment body, cf. Section 16(2), and participation in the recommendation of members of advisory groups in connection with the appointment of the rector, pro-rector, deans and vice-deans.
-Appointment and recommendation at university level takes place through the academic councils’ chairmanship assembly.
+2. Participating in the recommendation of members of advisory groups in connection with the appointment of the rector, pro-rector, deans and vice-deans.
+Appointments and recommendations at university level take place through the academic councils’ chairmanship assembly.

-3. Appointment of members of the university's interdisciplinary advisory forums, cf. Section 35(3).
+3. Appointing members of the university's interdisciplinary advisory forums, cf. section 35(3).

 4. Advising the dean on budgetary priorities.